Kiss Better

 This is the foundation.
 Everything else builds on it.

 The Mirror Technique is simple in concept: match your partner's rhythm, pressure, and movements.
 If they slow down, you slow down.
 If they intensify, you intensify.
 You become their reflection.
+There's real neuroscience behind why this works -- read about the science of kissing to understand the chemistry of synchronicity.

 But here's the nuance most people miss.
 You're not just copying them.
 You're creating a feedback loop.
 When you mirror someone perfectly, their brain registers it as synchronicity.
 As chemistry.
 As connection.